Please go to the Project Lifesaver Saskatoon website for more detailed information about the program, client criteria and how to enrol your loved one.

 On April 21, 2017, the Saskatoon Police Service Foundation announced they would be providing funding to Saskatoon Search and Rescue (SSAR) for Project Lifesaver, a program that assists in locating missing persons who are known to wander.
-The program will be run as a joint initiative between SSAR and the Saskatoon Police Service.
+The program is a joint initiative between SSAR and the Saskatoon Police Service.

-Funding for the project will be provided to SSAR as part of the inaugural fundraising initiative conducted by the Foundation.
-The newly established foundation is an incorporated, not-for-profit, community-led organization.
+This was the inaugural fundraising initiative conducted by the Foundation.
+The Foundation is an incorporated, not-for-profit, community-led organization.
 It is dedicated to raising funds to support projects that contribute to community safety.

 What Is Project Lifesaver and How Does It Work? (from the Project Lifesaver International website www.projectlifesaver.org)